Just about all vegans should regularly take a vitamin B12 supplement, since we can’t get it from our diets (other than fortified foods).

 Instead of getting a supplement with 10,000 mcg per serving, look for one between 100 and 1,000 mcg per serving.

-See if that improves your acne significantly.
+A smaller dose may not worsen acne as much, so see if that improves your acne significantly.